 CDS-C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.
+Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 14,646 Total first-time, first-year (freshman) women who applied 15,601 Total first-time, first-year (freshman) men who were admitted 10,252 Total first-time, first-year (freshman) women who were admitted 9,999 Total full-time, first-time, first-year (freshman) men who enrolled 2,356 Total part-time, first-time, first-year (freshman) men who enrolled 14 Total full-time, first-time, first-year (freshman) women who enrolled 2,032 Total part-time, first-time, first-year (freshman) women who enrolled 13
+Total first-time, first-year (freshman) men who applied 14,522 Total first-time, first-year (freshman) women who applied 16,228 Total first-time, first-year (freshman) men who were admitted 9,883 Total first-time, first-year (freshman) women who were admitted 11,669 Total full-time, first-time, first-year (freshman) men who enrolled 2,251 Total part-time, first-time, first-year (freshman) men who enrolled 15 Total full-time, first-time, first-year (freshman) women who enrolled 2,034 Total part-time, first-time, first-year (freshman) women who enrolled 9